 Step 2: Make A Budget

 In order to set a savings plan you’re going to need to take a close look at your income and spending.
 You will need to take the time to sit down and draw up a budget that details all of your current income along with weekly, monthly, and yearly expenses.
-If this sounds too daunting to you, then schedule some time with a financial advisor such as Trust Point to help walk you through this process.
+If this sounds too daunting to you, then schedule some time with a financial professional, such as Trust Point, to help walk you through this process.
 A good budget will provide you with an accurate picture of how much money you have available to save, and how you will need to manage your discretionary spending in order to hit the saving goals detailed earlier.
 The budget should answer a few simple questions up front:

 - How much money are you currently saving?